Temporary Overnight Recreational Vehicle Permit

 The Neighborhood Parking Protection Ordinance (NPPO) creates safer streets and neighborhoods by minimizing the negative effects of oversized vehicles, such as recreational vehicles (RVs), trailers and boats, parking on public streets.
 Specifically, section 86.0139 of the San Diego Municipal Code (SDMC) prohibits oversized, non-motorized and recreational vehicles from parking on public streets between the hours of 2 and 6 a.m. and prohibits parking any such vehicle within fifty feet of an intersection at any time.
 Residents may obtain a Temporary Overnight Recreational Vehicle Permit (TORVP) which will allow for overnight parking of RVs on the Resident's block.

 In order to make the process efficient and accessible to all residents, the City has implemented an online permitting system that allows San Diego residents to request a permit to allow them to park a Recreational Vehicle within the same block as their residence.
-Our new TORVP online application can be found at the San Diego Permit Store.
+Request for Temporary Overnight RV Permit.

 First-time users must create an account through the new web application and provide valid proof of residency as outlined in the Required Documentation for TORVP below.
 Once the account is approved, residents may log-on and purchase temporary permits as needed up to a maximum number of consecutive days and annual limits listed below.